stevenwalker91/todo-list/README.md

 ## Features & Functionality

-- [ ] A user can create a task
+- [x] A user can create a task
-- [ ] A user can assign a due date, priority, notes and checklist to a task
+- [x] A user can assign a due date, priority, notes to a task
 - [ ] A user can create a project, or collection of tasks
-- [ ] A user can assign a task to a project
+- [x] A user can assign a task to a project
-- [ ] A user can edit or delete a task
+- [x] A user can edit or delete a task
-- [ ] A user can see their upcoming or expired tasks
+- [x] A user can see their upcoming or expired tasks
+- [x] A user can have previously submitted tasks loaded from local storage

 ### Optional Features